 Bob, the neighbor stopped by.
 We didn’t play remember when with him either.
 Bob is 62 and dealing with his 85 year old mother (who has ideas of her own on how Bob should live his life.)
 I suddenly thought how odd it must be for Bob to be here speaking with a couple of Vampires.
 He has known us all his life.
 His family has known us (our family and our kind) since the 1850’s.

-Casa de los espíritus applies more to him than to us.
-He 40 years ago he fell in love with a woman who never aged.
+Casa de los espíritus applies more to Bob than to us.
+Forty years ago he fell in love with a woman who never aged.
 Of course her heart belongs to another forever, but he never give up hope.
 For him there is that ghost of a chance… always the chance, or so I speculate.